 The It Factor Productions is an agency that represents models, actors and musicians.
 The company was founded in 2007, and it has placed clients in more than 7,000 projects and jobs.

-Barbizon is a modeling agency that has been representing young fashion and print models for more than 75 years.
+Barbizon is a modeling, acting and personal development school that has been working with kids, teens and young adults for more than 80 years.
 The company, which was founded in 1939, has offices in more than 200 locations around the world.